Sanglorian/orcus/Orcus Player Options - current.md

 ### Sign of Weakness

-**Benefit:** The first time a creature is staggered in an encounter, your next hit against that creature gains a bonus to the damage roll equal to you Wisdom modifier.
+**Benefit:** The first time a creature is staggered in an encounter, your next hit against that creature gains a bonus to the damage roll equal to your Wisdom modifier.
 This may only occur once per target per encounter.

 ### Sharp Opportunist